-Berkeley College's Student Financial Literacy Group (SFLG) has teamed up with Solutions at ECMC to support our students and alumni.
+SFL has teamed up with Solutions at ECMC to support students and alumni.
 Solutions is a service of the non-profit organization ECMC and is dedicated to helping students manage their education loans.

-SFLG and ECMC are working in tandem to help students and alumni navigate their repayment options.
-In addition to the services and support already provided by Berkeley's SFLG, Solutions at ECMC is an additional resource and is available to you free of charge.
+SFL and ECMC are working in tandem to help students and alumni navigate their repayment options.
+In addition to the services and support already provided by SFL, Solutions at ECMC is an additional resource and is available free of charge.